crosetto/AutomaticDifferentiation/README.md

 # An idiom for Automatic Differentiation (AD) in C++17

-Often one does not need the full complexity of a full automatic differentiation library, which may be difficult to "dominate" and to debug.
-Besides that the evolution of C++ makes it increasingly easy to implement yourself expression templates and AD.
-So here I'll write a step-by-step "tutorial" on how to implement it in modern C++.
+Often one does not need the full complexity of an automatic differentiation library, which may be difficult to "dominate" (especially in terms of error messages).
+Besides that the evolution of C++ makes it increasingly easy to implement your own expression templates and AD.
+So here I'll write a step-by-step "tutorial" on how to do it in modern C++.

 This example comes as a follow up from an example of generic programming, which we showed during a C++ course at CSCS a couple of years ago ( https://www.youtube.com/watch?v=cC9MtflQ_nI&t=2015s towards the end, sorry for the poor quality).
 In that occasion